mesaguy/ansible-prometheus/docs/bigip_exporter_expressenab.md

       BE_BIGIP_HOST: 1.1.1.1
       BE_BIGIP_PORT: 443

 The version of bigip_exporter_expressenab to install.
-The default version can be found in the [bigip_exporter_expressenab variables file](../vars/software/bigip_exporter_expressenab.yml) and can be used to override the default version:
+The default version can be found in the [bigip_exporter_expressenab variables file](../vars/software/bigip_exporter_expressenab.yml) and the default version can be overridden using the following variable:

     prometheus_bigip_exporter_expressenab_version: "1.0.0"